Skip to main content

 Terminal illness best practice.

-Labour would encourage employers and trade unions to sign up to the Dying to Work charter.
+Labour plans to encourage employers and trade unions to sign up to the Dying to Work charter.
 This sets out best practice around employing workers with terminal illness.

 Guidance on working in extreme temperatures.